asdstory/Single_Particle_Analysis/cryoEM-scripts/How to use multiple reference in RELION Class3D job.md

-# Sometimes you may want to use multiple references for your class3D jobs in RELION, just like what you did in Cryosparc.
+# Sometimes you may want to use multiple references for your class3D jobs in RELION, just like what you did in Cryosparc, especially to deal with heterogeneity.
 ## How to do it:
 Just prepare the reference mrc files and then make a list star file as following (similar to the one RELION generated in Class3D jobs, the model.star file), then in the Class3D reference input option, load the star file as input reference.